-Mr Fitzpatrick is a former chairman of Victorian Funds Management Corporation, and the Australian Sports Commission, a former director of Rio Tinto Limited and Rio Tinto plc, a former member of the Melbourne Park Tennis Centre Trust, a former director of the Carlton Football Club and a former director of the Walter & Eliza Hall Institute of Medical Research.
+Mike is a former Chairman of Pacific Current Group Limited, Victorian Funds Management Corporation, the Australian Football League and the Australian Sports Commission, a former director of Rio Tinto Limited and Rio Tinto plc, a former member of the Melbourne Park Tennis Centre Trust, a former director of the Carlton Football Club and a former director of the Walter & Eliza Hall Institute of Medical Research.

 Mike has a Bachelor of Engineering with Honours from the University of Western Australia and a Master of Arts from Oxford University where he was the 1975 Rhodes Scholar from Western Australia.

 Anthony is the current Managing Director of Asymmetric Investment Management Pty Ltd, a Perth-based investment manager specialising in private debt, venture capital and risk management.
 He also currently sits on a number of other company Boards in a non-executive capacity.
 Prior to Asymmetric, Anthony established and managed an investment portfolio for a large Family Office in Perth, Western Australia.
 He was responsible for asset allocation and portfolio management, risk management, investment and macro-economic analysis.
 He currently sits on the Board of another Perth-based Family Office, advising on investment strategy and portfolio management.
 Prior to his family office investment roles, Anthony worked for Deutsche Bank in equity and derivatives sales and trading and prior to this for Macquarie Bank as an equity analyst and institutional equity sales and trading.